perkinsalex/perkinsalex.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 Welcome to my website.
-I am a predoc at UC Berkeley's [Fisher Center for Real Estate and Urban Economics](https://haas.berkeley.edu/realestate/) interested in housing policy, insurance, and geospatial analysis.
+I am a predoc at UC Berkeley's [Fisher Center for Real Estate and Urban Economics](https://haas.berkeley.edu/realestate/) interested in housing policy, the insurance industry, and geospatial analysis.

 Areas of Interest
 ======
-My research interests are centered on the spatial distributions of inequality, especially in the United States.
-I became interested in real estate specifically while writing my senior honors thesis at Berkeley, which was on historic preservation regulations and housing construction in the Bay Area.
+My research interests are centered on the spatial distribution of despair, especially in the United States.
+I am particularly keen on studying the political and social implications of rising insurance costs in disaster-prone areas.
+I became interested in real estate specifically while writing my senior honors thesis at Berkeley, on historic preservation regulations, CEQA, and housing construction in the Bay Area.

 Research Experience
 ======